angelovangel/wink/README.md

 ## Under the hood

 The pipeline is built with [nextflow](https://www.nextflow.io/) and [Shiny](), using some built-in nextflow functions to watch for new reads in the input folder.
 As new reads are generated, their phylogenetic assignment is performed with kraken2 and the relative species composition is determined with bracken.
 In parallel, various statistics about the fastq reads are collected and updated during the run.
-WINK runs in a docker container, so there are no external requirements.<sup>[2](#footnote2)</sup>

 <a name="footnote1">1</a>: The reads generated *before* the pipeline is started are also included in the analysis by changing their timestamps.
 Take care if you rely on this information for other purposes.